 As a human resource specialist, your job is to be a bridge between employees, executives, and department heads.
 Meeting every level’s hiring goals, priorities, and compliance requirements is a juggling act that can quickly become overwhelming if you’re not organized.

-Here are the essential organizational skills you should have in your HR resume:
+Here are the essential organizational management skills you should have in your HR resume:

-• Excellent Time Management: HR professionals deal with many critical and time-sensitive tasks.
-These include managing payrolls, hiring, and performance reviews.
+- Excellent Time Management: HR professionals deal with many critical and time-sensitive tasks.
+These include payroll budgeting, hiring, and performance reviews.

-• Proven Knowledge of Record Keeping: The HR team at an organization keeps a record of all personal details of all employees.
-You will be expected to retrieve and manage employee details with the utmost care.
+- Proven Knowledge of Record Keeping: The HR team at an organization keeps a record of all personal details of all employees.
+You will be expected to retrieve and manage employee data with the utmost care.
 Mismanagement of confidential or sensitive information can result in legal trouble for the company.

-• Multitasking Abilities: An HR pro's duties are many and varied.
-You will have to conduct interviews, manage employee training, oversee company policies, handle complaints, and so forth.
-This means you have to be a fully hands-on person who can handle multiple priorities, and an unexpected curveball from time to time.
+- Multitasking Abilities: An HR pro's duties are many and varied.
+You will have to conduct interviews, manage employee cross-training, oversee HR policies, handle complaints, and so forth.
+This means you have to be a fully hands-on person who can handle multiple priorities and an unexpected curveball from time to time.

-The ability to keep a straight face is one of the underrated soft skills needed for HR.
+The ability to keep a straight face is one of the underrated skills needed for HR.

 Additionally, the HR department will be informed in advance if a company plans to undergo significant staffing changes.
 Firm ethics regarding confidentiality is a critical point to add to your resume, preferably with a reference letter from a previous HR job to back it up.